Insight - U.S. media CEOs are top paid even in year when stock prices lagged

 He is likely to have an option to continue as a “senior advisor" for five years, a position that would reward him with $35 million over that period.

 A CBS spokeswoman declined to comment.
-In its proxy CBS said Moonless “delivered key strategic results” during 2014 such as securing deals for retransmission, station affiliation and streaming.
+In its proxy CBS said Moonves “delivered key strategic results” during 2014 such as securing deals for retransmission, station affiliation and streaming.

 (Reporting by Ross Kerber in Boston.
 Additional reporting by Jennifer Saba in New York.; Editing by Richard Valdmanis and Martin Howell)